Investors Should Read Between The Lines In Order To Succeed

 Most investors lack the skill of reading between the lines and thus end up with poor returns.
 Being able to read behind the lines is rare and certainly not as easy as some investors consider it to be.
 That's why Warren Buffett has advised individual investors to purchase a low-fee index ETF, such as the SPDR S&P 500 ETF (NYSEARCA:SPY), and stick with it without attempting to pick stocks.
 In this article, I will present an example that shows how risky it is to perform first-level thinking without digging below the surface.

 A few days ago, I read an interesting article, which characterized Noble (NYSE:NE) as the top pick for 2017.
-As the article made it to the top 10 of SA, it was undoubtedly a very well written article, from a competent author and with ample data to support the main thesis.
+As the article made it to the top 10 of SA, it was undoubtedly a very well-written article, from a competent author and with ample data to support the main thesis.
 However, I disagree on a single point, namely the interpretation of the chart below:

 As the chart shows, Noble has one of the youngest fleets.
 Therefore, it is quite easy for investors to conclude that Noble has one of the most attractive fleets and hence exhibits a competitive advantage over its peers.
 For instance, oil producers certainly prefer young platforms, which offer great advantages even though they are more expensive, than the old ones.